Key Client Initiative

 • Too many law firms have launched far too many teams, far too quickly.

+A major Texas-based firm bragged of launching 50 client teams in their first year.
 Sounds simple.
 We now know it isn't.

 • Too many of these Client Teams invest all of their available time in formulating plans designed only to secure more work.